pbwolf/drainclog/README.md

 # xml-skim

-xml-skim wrings a lazy sequence of just-the-facts Clojure data structures (maps!) from an XML stream, by plucking information selectively from Java StAX events.

-xml-skim is particularly meant for use with large-ish data files containing a series of independent sections, stuffed mostly with irrelevant clutter but with some arbitrarily-deeply nested elements that are worthy of harvest.
-These elements are identifiable by their tag name alone, or by a "path" of tag names leading down from a distinguishing ancestor element.

-xml-skim is an alternative to sectioning an XML document until it fits in memory, then parsing it with `clojure.xml`, then reworking the XML data representation into data structures that make sense for processing.

-Unlike clojure.xml, xml-skim yields no data by default.
-Only when the configuration says to make data does it gather data.
+xml-skim plucks small facts from large XML files read with StAX.

+The aim of this bike-shed hobby project was to make a macro that would turn the configuration file into a smoking-fast loop.
+But before we wrote the macro to write the program, we figured we would write the program itself, just to see what it might look like.
+At this rate, we might never get around to the macro after all.

+xml-skim accumulates Clojure maps (of further maps, scalars, and vectors) of the content of elements with certain tag names, and ejects the accumulated maps to a lazy sequence.

 ## Configuration

 The configuration describes (a) the file and (b) the resulting data structures.
-See `doc/sample_declaration.clj`.
+See `doc/sample_configuration.clj`.

-The configuration is pure data.
-It could be serialized as EDN, read from a resource, or constructed dynamically.
-The configuration refers via symbol to optional functions (particularly, to "complete" structures populated in xml-skim's one-size-fits-all way).
-The program supplies a map of symbol to actual function.
+To the extent the configuration can be customzed with functions, it refers by symbol to functions the program defines elsewhere and provides in a symbol-to-function map.

 ## Algorithm

-xml-skim reads the file forward-only.
-It retains nothing but a running tag path and the under-construction data structures ordained by the configuration.
+StAX reads the file in a forward-only fashion.  xml-skim retains nothing but a running tag path and the under-construction data structures ordained by the configuration.

-xml-skim composes StAX event loops and start-element and end-element handlers from the declaration.

-We use the tag-path *tail* because the *leaf* element is often a sufficient basis for selecting a processing rule, and when it's not, often the leaf and its immediate parent suffice.
+xml-skim composes or selects start-element and end-element handlers based on the configuration.
+The configuration falls short of a schema, so xml-skim computes some stuff as it reads the file.
+It caches these computations by tag-path.

+The configuration states tag-path tails (as opposed to whole paths) because, while XML instances may be infinitely perverse, the less-perverse ones use distinctive tag names at the more deeply nested levels.
+The document element, by contrast, is the same for all paths in an XML instance.

 ## Non-features

 * Mixed content
 * XML namespaces
-* XPath-like "//" (elasticity)
+* XPath-like "//" (elasticity) in configuration rules
-* CSS-like "[@...]" (attribute conditions)
+* CSS-like "[@...]" (attribute conditions) in configuration rules
 * SAX adapter (allowing a filter between the file and xml-skim)

+## Dedication

+The author thanks the Republican Party for the time to devote to this hobby project.

 ## License